codacy/docs/docs/organizations/managing-security-and-risk.md

 -   [Top 10 high-risk repositories](#top-10-high-risk-repositories)
 -   [Top 10 common security categories](#top-10-common-security-categories)

-To limit the information displayed in each panel to a specific set of repositories, use the filter drop-down above the main area.
-Choose the relevant repositories or utilise **Segments** to filter repositories based on Repository Custom Properties from GitHub.
+To limit the information displayed in each panel, use the filter drop-down above the main area, and choose the relevant repositories, or utilise [**Segments**](../segments).

-!!! note
-    To enable **Segments**, an initial sync between GitHub and Codacy needs to happen, which ensures that the repository custom properties from GitHub are reflected in Codacy.
-Once completed, you can use your custom properties as a **Segments** filter to better locate and organize repositories within Codacy.

-    For detailed steps on how to add, edit, and manage **Repository Custom Properties** in GitHub, refer to [GitHub's official documentation](https://docs.github.com/en/organizations/managing-organization-settings/managing-custom-properties-for-repositories-in-your-organization#adding-custom-properties).

-!!! important
-    For changes to **Repository Custom Properties** in GitHub to be **automatically** reflected in Codacy, users need to [accept the new permission request made by the Codacy GitHub app](https://docs.github.com/en/apps/using-github-apps/approving-updated-permissions-for-a-github-app).
-Accepting this permission enables automatic synchronization of any future changes to the custom properties in GitHub.

-    If the permission is **not accepted**, users will still be able to use Repository Custom Properties as filters in Codacy, but will need to manually trigger a sync.
-This can be done using the **manual sync** button available in the filter dropdown, which allows users to synchronize changes from GitHub, though the process may take longer.